cheatham1/GetStartedBook/find_the_higgs_2.md

 $$H\rightarrow W^+W^- \rightarrow ℓ^+ ℓ^-\nu  \bar \nu$$ ($$ℓ$$ = electron, muon)

-We are looking for a Higgs boson which decays into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos.
+We are looking for a Higgs boson which decays into two $$W$$ bosons which subsequently decay into leptons and neutrinos.

 The major background contributions to the search in this decay mode are top (top quark pair and W+top quark), $$WW$$ and $$Z$$+jets events.